The free printable can be found at the END of this post. Click on the blue “get your free printable here” button.

 Next we studied the shapes.
 We had done this while building the shapes with nets, but I wanted them to see this again as they would not have nets to use.
 I highly suggest using 3D blocks that are foldable.
 This is a great way for students to see what composes the 3D shape.

 After our review of a pyramid having 4 triangles and a square, we got to work.
 They began drawing the 2D shapes needed to make their 3D shapes.
 I had to really support them with this.
 Though my four year is a pretty good cuter, all the squares to make his cube did not come out the same size.
 I had to do a little trimming to make it work.
-My six year old did pretty good on his own.
+My six-year-old did pretty well on his own.
 He needed the most help holding his shape while he taped it together.
 Sometimes those fine motor skills are still difficult!

 After two hours of hard focused work, I sent them off to their bedroom to play with their robots.
 They needed the break and I also had ulterior motives.
 I listened to their creative play for a little bit, then called them back.